 B.S., Aeronautics and Astronautics, 1991, Massachusetts Institute of Technology; M.S., Aeronautics and Astronautics, 1992, Massachusetts Institute of Technology; D.Sc., Aeronautics and Astronautics, 1997, Massachusetts Institute of Technology;

-John-Paul Clarke is a College of Engineering Dean’s Professor at the Georgia Institute of Technology (Georgia Tech), where he has appointments in the Daniel Guggenheim School of Aerospace Engineering and the School of Industrial and Systems Engineering, and serves as director of the Air Transportation Laboratory.
+John-Paul Clarke is a College of Engineering Dean’s Professor at the Georgia Institute of Technology (Georgia Tech), where he has appointments in the School of Industrial and Systems Engineering, and the Daniel Guggenheim School of Aerospace Engineering.
+He also serves as director of the Air Transportation Laboratory.

 Dr. Clarke is a leading expert in aircraft trajectory prediction and optimization, especially as it pertains to the development of flight procedures that reduce the environmental impact of aviation.
 His research has been instrumental in changing both the theory and the practice of flight procedure design, and has spurred the global effort to reduce the environmental impact of aviation via changes in operational procedures.
 He is also an expert in the development and use of stochastic models and optimization algorithms to improve the efficiency and robustness of airline, airport, and air traffic operations.